Alan E. Sears

 President, CEO, and General Counsel of Alliance Defending Freedom

 Alan Sears serves as President, CEO, and General Counsel of Alliance Defending Freedom, an alliance-building legal ministry that advocates for the right of people to freely live out their faith.
-He leads the strategy, training, funding, and litigation efforts that have resulted in various roles in 38 victories at the U.S. Supreme Court and wins in eight of every 10 cases litigated to conclusion.
-Under his leadership, Alliance Defending Freedom has funded nearly 2,400 grants and legal projects for Allied Attorneys and organizations, and has equipped more than 1,600 Christian attorneys and 1,000 law students to defend religious liberty at its world-class training programs.
+He leads the strategy, training, funding, and litigation efforts that have resulted in various roles in 39 victories at the U.S. Supreme Court and wins in more than three out of four cases litigated to conclusion.
+Under his leadership, Alliance Defending Freedom has funded nearly 2,400 grants and legal projects for Allied Attorneys and organizations, and has equipped more than 1,600 Christian attorneys and 1,200 law students to defend religious liberty at its world-class training programs.

 Sears earned his Juris Doctor from Louis D. Brandeis School of Law.
 While serving in numerous positions within the government, he worked for the Department of Justice under Attorneys General William French Smith and Edwin Meese III, including service as an Assistant U.S. Attorney and Chief of the Criminal Section.
 Sears was also appointed as the director of the Attorney General's Commission on Pornography, and served as associate solicitor with the Department of the Interior under Secretary Donald Hodel.
 A graduate of the University of Kentucky, Sears has continued his education with professional instruction at Stanford University, Harvard Law School, Harvard Business School, and Pepperdine University.